edinburgh-napier/set09121/lectures/lecture15.md

     - Execute the current state.
 - We call `ChangeState` to change the current state.
 - We call `Update` to execute the current state.
-- Although simple, the key work we have done is separate out and encapsulated the different object behaviours.
+- Although simple, the key work we have done is to separate out and encapsulate the different behaviours into different objects.

 ---